Stocks push for record high on $6 trillion U.S. spending hopes

 Sell in May and stay away?
 Not this year folks.

-European stocks hit a new record high as they opened in London, Frankfurt and Paris.
-Tokyo (.N225) had leapt more than 2% overnight and the 50-country MSCI world index (.MIWD00000PUS) was now nearly 90% up from last March's lows.
+European stocks hit a new record high as they opened in London, Frankfurt and Paris. [.EU] Tokyo had leapt more than 2% overnight and the 50-country MSCI world index was now nearly 90% up from last March’s lows.

 The results of a Reuters poll of around 300 analysts this week showed most see world stocks continuing to rise this year on robust economic and earnings recoveries, although any serious quickening of inflation would temper enthusiasm.